iredmail/docs/en_US/migrations/migrate.to.new.iredmail.server.md

 * Setup a new server with the latest iRedMail, and make iRedAdmin-Pro-LDAP work as expected.
 * Export mail accounts from LDAP on OLD mail server.

 Normally, LDAP data can be exported into LDIF format.
-Here's backup/export script: <http://www.iredmail.org/wiki/index.php?title=IRedMail/FAQ/Backup>
+Here's backup/restore procedure: [Backup and Restore](./backup.restore.html).

 Notes: